kalayo/omniscient_phone/CodeBook.md

     * subject
     * 33 columns, each column containing an average by activity and by subject of
       * means of variables
-      * standard deviations of variables
+      * standard deviations of variables.
+  * There are 180 rows, corresponding to 6 activities x 30 human subjects.
 * **_run_analysis_log_**
   * A high level log that contains
-    * Download and analysis dates
+    * download and analysis dates
-    * File names of output and log files
+    * file names of output and log files
-    * A small snippet of the output data table
+    * a small snippet of the output data table
-    * Quality control results
+    * quality control results.